 - Despite being underdeveloped, there are several large resorts and golf courses.

 - With no city life, Kauai is laid-back and exceptionally beautiful.

 Disadvantages of Visiting Kauai With Kids

-- You defiantly need to rent a car on Kauai and traffic can be heavy during certain times of the day.
+- You definitely need to rent a car on Kauai; traffic can be heavy during certain times of the day.

-- A lot of Kauai’s beaches are rocky or narrow; therefore, there are not a lot of surfing and swimming options on the island.
+- Many of Kauai’s beaches are rocky or narrow; therefore, there are not a lot of surfing and swimming options on the island.

 - Lush and green for a reason, Kauai receives a lot of rain.

 - Poipu Beach: Often voted one of the best beaches in America, and known as one of the safest beaches on Kauai.
 Poipu Beach is perfect for families with small children.
 Lifeguards are on duty daily, with calm waters, and a playground.